A commonplace where your questions are answered.

-Plan on spending 60-75 minutes (or 90-105 for Initial Fertility) at the office on your first visit after you have completed your initial consultation with a provider.
+Plan on spending around 45-60 minutes at the office on your first visit after you have completed your initial consultation with a provider.
 We take a thorough investigation looking into your body’s current state of health through questions on your sleep habits, energy and stress level, digestion, menstrual cycle for women, pain levels and locations, spirit, and anything else you would like to discuss.
-We also perform an acupuncture treatment your first visit to get the healing process started right away.
-If you would prefer to have a free 15 minutes phone consult before your first treatment call 763-494-9500 for the Minnesota office or 303-552-8722 for the Boulder, Colorado office.
+We can also perform an acupuncture treatment your first visit to get the healing process started right away.
+If you would like to have a free 15 minute in person consultation call 763-494-9500 for the Minnesota office or 303-552-8722 for the Boulder, Colorado office.

 We pride ourselves on getting you the best the longest-lasting results possible.
 Acupuncture does not just purely mask symptoms as western pharmaceutical medication or surgery can.
 We look for the source or root cause of underlying imbalances that may be contributing to any pain or suffering you may be experiencing.
 We work with your body’s own healing resources to teach your body to heal itself naturally from the inside out, without negative side effects.
 This may take a few treatments to achieve optimal and lasting results.
 Patients often get to a point where they just need to come in for “tune-up” treatments every month or so or even just seasonally to maintain the results of their initial course of acupuncture treatment.
 We ideally want to get you to where you don’t need to come in for acupuncture treatments unless you just really enjoy it, which many of our patients do.
 Acupuncture can be beneficial even if you don’t have anything ailing you or just to help relieve stress or provide time for relaxation or quiet meditation.

 A licensed acupuncturist, depending on the state, is typically required three to four years in a Master’s Program in either Acupuncture and/or Oriental Medicine from a nationally accredited university.
 Many acupuncturists also have a Bachelor’s Degree in addition to their Master’s Degree.